Effect of Gravitational Waves on Yang-Mills condensates: Fluctuations around Condensate in Linear-order approximation

 The equations of motion corresponding to the above Lagrangian are

 where $\nabla_{\mu}$ is the covariant derivative.
-As suggested in \cite{Dyadichev, Galtsov, Galtsov1991, Cembranos}, the SU(2) YM field can be represented in terms of a homogeneous isotropic configuration parametrized by a single scalar function due to the isomorphism of SU(2) group and the SO(3) group of spatial rotations.
+As suggested in \cite{Dyadichev, Galtsov, Galtsov1991, Cembranos}, the SU(2) YM field can be represented in terms of a homogeneous isotropic configuration parametrized by a single scalar function because the SU(2) group is locally isomorphic to the SO(3) group of spatial rotations and their Lie algebras are same.
 From here on, we consider the Latin indices for both internal indices of SU(2) and for space indices.
 As in the work of \cite{Prokhorov}, we considered the following ansatz in the Hamilton gauge, $A^a_0=0$,

-where $U(t)$ is the spatially homogeneous time-dependent scalar field corresponding to the YM condensate and $\tilde{A}_{ik}$ is the spatially in-homogeneous fluctuations component.
+where $U(t)$ is the spatially homogeneous time-dependent scalar field corresponding to the YM condensate and $\tilde{A}_{ik}$ is the spatially in-homogeneous fluctuations components.
 When the fluctuations are set to zero, the YM equation (\ref{eqYM}) reduces to

 The exact solution for the above equation is given in terms of Jacobi elliptic functions as